Ruins of Adventure

 At 20th level, the Lone Wolf gains the ability to cast a special dispel phantasmal force up to three times per day (despite the name, this works against any Illusion spell of 2nd level or lower, but no other spells).
 The base chance of success is 50%, +5% per level difference between the Lone Wolf and the caster of the phantasmal force.
 The dispel has a range of 30 yards and a casting time of 1; the Lone Wolf need only point at the illusion and concentrate.
 If the Lone Wolf attempts to dispel something that turns out to be real, the attempt still counts against his limit of three dispels per day.

 There may Lone Wolves who have followed a different path from that of Ajathar Bluehand.
 With the DM’s approval, players may select a different school of magic from which to draw their spells.
 These variant Lone Wolves have the abilities indicated below.
 They do not gain the bonus on saving throws against illusions or the ability to dispel illusions indicated above.
-Lone Wolves who do not cast Illusions do not gain the bonus non-weapon proficiency in Reading/Writing (Rauthlek) indicated above.
+Lone Wolves who do not cast Illusions do not gain the bonus non-weapon proficiency in Secret Languages (Rauthlek) indicated above.

 - Must take the Path of the Smuggler as his first path.